JuliaPlots/PlotDocs.jl/README.md

 # Documentation deployment notes
 We only use the `gh-pages` branch of this repository to host the documentation (`stable`, `dev` and `preview`s) for Plots.

-The old version of the docs are kept in the branch `old-gh-pages`:
+The old versions of the docs are kept in the branch `old-gh-pages`:

 **DO NOT** delete these !